Heart of Gold (Neil Young song): Description

 The song, which features backup vocals by James Taylor and Linda Ronstadt, is one of a series of soft acoustic pieces which were written partly as a result of a back injury.
 Unable to stand for long periods of time, Young could not play his electric guitar and so returned to his acoustic guitar, which he could play sitting down.
 He also played his harmonica during the three instrumental portions, including the introduction to the song.

 "Heart of Gold" was recorded during the initial sessions for Harvest on February 6–8, 1971, at Quadrafonic Sound Studios in Nashville, Tennessee.
 Ronstadt (who herself would later cover Young's song "Love Is a Rose") and Taylor were in Nashville at the time for an appearance on Johnny Cash's television program, and the album's producer Elliot Mazer arranged for them to sing backup for Young in the studio.

 Young played this song in 1971 solo shows before recording it.
 At a January 19 concert (preserved on Live at Massey Hall 1971, released in 2007) he played it on piano, starting with "A Man Needs a Maid" and then segueing into this song.
 By the time of Harvest, he had separated the two songs and played "Heart of Gold" on guitar and harmonica.

 Young wrote in the liner notes of his 1977 compilation album Decade: "This song put me in the middle of the road.
 Traveling there soon became a bore so I headed for the ditch.
 A rougher ride but I saw more interesting people there."
 This statement was in response to the mainstream popularity that he gained as a result of the number-one status of "Heart of Gold".

 Young has stated that this song, as well as "Harvest" and "Out on the Weekend" from the same album, were inspired by his then blossoming love for actress Carrie Snodgress.

 In 1985, Bob Dylan said he disliked hearing the song, despite always liking Young:

 The only time it bothered me that someone sounded like me was when I was living in Phoenix, Arizona, in about '72 and the big song at the time was "Heart of Gold".
 I used to hate it when it came on the radio.
 I always liked Neil Young, but it bothered me every time I listened to "Heart of Gold."
 I think it was up at number one for a long time, and I'd say, "Shit, that's me.
 If it sounds like me, it should as well be me."

+Upon the single release, Record World said that "Dylanesque harmonica and lyric content give this one more of a folk feel than [Young's] most recent work."